microsoft-search/pnp-modern-search/docs/scenarios/edit-templates-using-vscode-and-onedrive.md

 ![Refresh the page and see the result of your changes](assets/edit-templates-using-vscode-and-onedrive/refresh-search-page-and-see-result-of-changes.png)

-13. You should now see the change you made
+13. You should now see the change you made.
 14. Repeat 9 - 12, until you are happy with your awesome custom template.

 ### Troubleshoot